-Originally formed in 2006 while students of the Royal Academy of Music in London, the Jubilee Quartet now exists as a collection of four musicians from across the globe.
+Originally formed in 2006, the Jubilee Quartet now exists as a collection of four musicians from across the globe.
 Although the group is based in London, each member brings his or her unique sense of cultural identity, and the group thrives on musical inspiration from the Czech Republic, Canada, Spain, and England.
-2018 has been a thrilling and productive year, with the recording of three Haydn quartets completed for Rubicon Classics, performances and workshops with ProQuartet and ChamberStudio in London, Paris, and Roussillon, as well as the appointment of Associate String Quartet in residence at the Royal Birmingham Conservatoire.
+2019 has been a very successful year, with positive reviews from sources such as The Sunday Times, Classical Source, The Daily Telegraph, Gramophone and Strad Magazine for their debut recording of three Haydn quartets completed for Rubicon Classics in 2018 along with their receipt of First Prize at the Gianni Bergamo Classic Music Award in Lugano, Switzerland.
+Future engagements for 2019 and 2020 include performances and workshops with ProQuartet and ChamberStudio in London and Paris, performances in Saffon Hall (Cambridge) and Madrid, as well as being Associate String Quartet at the Royal Birmingham Conservatoire.

 The quartet was recently selected to perform at the prestigious International Chamber Music Festival in MonteLéon, Spain in December 2018, as well as a tour of the Southwest of England with Concerts in the West in the early summer of 2018.They have a strong connection with Basel, Switzerland, appearing in the Basel International Chamber Music series in 2017 following their studies with Rainer Schmidt, and also appeared at the Festspiele Mecklenburg-Vorpommern in 2016 in collaboration with the Doric Quartet.
 The quartet has performed widely throughout the UK in venues such as the Wigmore Hall, Conway Hall and the Purcell Room, and their continental tours have included a performance in the presence of the former Czech president Vaclav Havel.
 They have enjoyed a variety of outreach work as part of the Live Music Now! scheme, as well as working with young chamber music students at the Purcell School.